mapninja/Earthsys144/GLOSSARY.md

 ## Iron Oxide Ratio

 A geology-oriented band ratio that compares red and blue reflectance to highlight possible iron-rich exposed rock or soil.
 Like other spectral indices, it should be interpreted with true color imagery, local knowledge, and appropriate caution.

+## Isochrone

+A line or area representing equal travel time from a source.
+In terrain-based movement modeling, isochrones can show what places are reachable within one hour, one day, or another time threshold.

 ## Join